cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 In the case of a record that does not exist, the server invokes the CreateCredentialResponse function where the record argument is configured so that:
 - record.masking_key is set to a random byte string of length Nh, and
-- record.envelope is set to the byte string consisting only of zeros, of length Nsk + Nh + 33
+- record.envelope is set to the byte string consisting only of zeros, of length Ne

 Note that the responses output by either scenario are indistinguishable to an adversary that is unable to guess the registered password for the client corresponding to credential_identifier.